* Crude output slips for first time since port deal

 * Fresh clashes in Tripoli and Benghazi

-* Brega oil port seen open in few days (Adds in 6th paragraph Egypt warning its citizens against travel to Libya)
+* Brega oil port seen open in few days (Recasts with suicide attack)

-TRIPOLI, July 22 (Reuters) - Libyan oil production has fallen, turning back a hard-won increase since April in revenue for the government facing increased fighting around the airport in the capital and in the eastern city of Benghazi.
+In another blow to the government, Libya’s oil production has fallen, turning back a hard-won increase since April in revenue for the state just as it faces increased fighting around the airport in the capital and across Benghazi.

-The El-Feel oilfield last week was forced to cut back due to events in Tripoli, where two rival brigades of militias have fought over control of the airport.
+But those gains seemed to have been eroded by the growing violence.
+The El-Feel oilfield last week was forced to cut back due to clashes in Tripoli, where the two rival brigades of militias have fought over control of the airport.